 Goal #3, the use of critical thinking, is essential to the sciences.
 Many of our courses include laboratory research and reports that assess critical thinking skills.
-We use a portfolio system to collect two papers, one written the first year at Millikin, and then one from senior seminar research.
-These papers must be of an investigative nature that draws conclusions from data personally collected or analyzed by the student.
-The following rubric is used to evaluate how well students used logic and critical thinking in their work.
+We use a portfolio system and collect two papers, one written the first year at Millikin, and then one from senior seminar research.
+These papers must be of an investigative nature that draw conclusions from data personally collected or analyzed by the student.
+The following rubric is used to evaluate how well students use logic and critical thinking in their work.

 Excellent (5 points) Adequate (3-4 pts) Nominal (1-2 pts) Format Paper in proper scientific form, with all standard categories Tables and figures correctly constructed with good legends Standard use of grammar and spelling.
 Fewer than one error per two pages Logical organization Literature appropriately used and cited Section(s) missing, or some material in wrong section Same data presented more than once, or inappropriate figures used Some grammar errors and spelling errors (Fewer than one per page) Some literature used, but inadequate or improperly cited Non-scientific form Data not presented, or raw data presented One or more grammatical and spelling errors per page.
-Poorly organized Little or no literature used Design Key variables considered Appropriate Experimental Design with testable hypothesis Alternate hypotheses considered Design adequate to test hypotheses Appropriate use of data analysis Includes Control, Experimental groups testing one variable Design only partially addresses foreseeable variables Alternative hypotheses not eliminated Design insufficient to test hypotheses Incorrect use of data analysis Poor design, does not separate variables Hypothesis not testable, or design does not test primary hypothesis No use of data analysis
+Poorly organized Little or no literature used Design Key variables considered Appropriate Experimental Design with testable hypothesis Alternate hypotheses considered Design adequate to test hypotheses Appropriate use of data analysis Includes Control, Design only partially addresses foreseeable variables Alternative hypotheses not eliminated Design insufficient to test hypotheses Incorrect use of data analysis Poor design, does not separate variables Hypothesis not testable, or design does not test primary hypothesis No use of data analysis

-Conclusions Some conclusions not based on results Contains faulty logic Study weakly related to broader context Many conclusions not related to data Poor use of logic No attempt to fit study into broader context ------------- --- ---
+Experimental groups testing one variable Conclusions Accurately reflect data presented Correct use of logic Fit study into broader context Adequate summary of paper.
+Considers where the work should go from here Some conclusions not based on results Contains faulty logic Study weakly related to broader context Many conclusions not related to data Poor use of logic No attempt to fit study into broader context